nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

 - **SqlConnection** - This class represents the connection between our console application and our SQL Server database
 - **SqlCommand** - This class will help us write sql queries in our C# code and execute them against the database
--
+- **SqlDataReader** - This class will help us parse out the data that comes back from our database so that we can convert it to C# objects

+## Vocabulary

+Before you get started, let's introduce some terms that will be used during this project.

+- **Models** - Models are C# classes that represent our database tables.
+For example, we have a `Chore` table in our database with a `Id` and `Name` column.
+To model this, we'd make a C# class named `Chore` with an `Id` and `Name` property.
+- **Repositorty** - Repositories are classes that we create whose purpose is data access.
+We'll define lots of our CRUD functionality there.
+They often have methods like `Get`, `GetById`, `Add`, `Delete`, etc
+- **Connection String** - A connection string is an address of a database--similar to a URL.
+It specifies the source of the data as well as the means of connecting to it.
+For example, the connection string for the `Roommates` database you just created is `

 ## Instructions

 1. Use the [Roommates](./assets/roommates.sql) SQL script to create a `Roommates` database.
 1. Take a look at the ERD to familiarize yourself with the database.
 ![Roommates ERD](./assets/Roommates.png)
-1. In Visual Studio, create a new console application called `Roommates`.
+1. In Visual Studio, create a new project.
+Make it a console application (.NET Core) and call it `Roommates`.
+The following screen will ask you where you want to put this project.
+Select your `workspace` directory.
 1. In your terminal, navigate to the directory where you created your project.
 The directory will have a `Roommates.sln` file in it.
 1. `cd` into your project directory.
 When you list what's in the directory, you should see your `Roommates.csproj` and `Program.cs`.
 1. Run the following commands.
-This imports the required package needed to have your C# code connect to a SQL Server database.
+This imports the required package needed for using the ADO.NET classes.

    ```sh
    dotnet add package Microsoft.Data.SqlClient
    dotnet restore
    ```

+>> NOTE: The following steps will have you creating folders inside Visual Studio.
+If you've never done this before, the way to add folders is to right click the directory level in Solution Explorer where you want to add the folder, and select `Add > New Folder`.
+If your menu says "Add Solution Folder", you've clicked the wrong spot.

 1. Make a folder in your project called `Models`.
 This folder will contain classes that represent tables in our database.
 1. In the `Models` folder, create `Room.cs`, `Roommate.cs` and `Chore.cs` file.
 Copy in the following code